saishagoel27/Digital-HandWritten-Digit-Recognition/README.md

 3. Model Overview
 The model is built using TensorFlow and Keras, a deep learning framework.
 It consists of:
-Input Layer: Images of size 28x28 pixels.
-Hidden Layers: A combination of convolutional layers and fully connected layers.
+ i.
+Input Layer: Images of size 28x28 pixels. ii.
+Hidden Layers: A combination of convolutional layers and fully connected layers. iii.
 Output Layer: 10 neurons (one for each digit, 0-9) with a softmax activation function to predict the class probability.
 4. Technologies Used
 Languages: Python
 Libraries:
-TensorFlow
-Keras
-NumPy
-Matplotlib
-Pandas
+TensorFlow,
+Keras,
+NumPy,
+Matplotlib,
+Pandas,
 Jupyter Notebooks